 Unlike bespoke tailoring, made-to-measure (MTM) is written-up and cut out by a computer vs. a skilled craftsman.
 Made-to-measure garments always involve a form of standardization in the pattern and manufacturing process.

-Since a computer is used to help aid the construction process, it does not take into account all of the smaller details that a skilled cutter would consider.
-As a result of the lack of customization and the automation in the manufacturing process, the overall craftsmanship of the garment suffers.
+Since a computer is used to help aid the construction process, it only considers some of the more minor details that a skilled cutter would consider.
+As a result of the need for more customization and automation in the manufacturing process, the overall craftsmanship of the garment needs to improve.

 Over 90% of men’s garments produced are made-to-measure.
 Some familiar companies that offer MTM include Indochino, Suit Supply, and Joseph A Bank.

 Having a bespoke garment means that everything is 100% customized to fit you as an individual.
-You are getting a one-of-a-kind garment that takes into consideration your individual body shape, wear preference, and overall sense of style.
+You are getting a one-of-a-kind garment that considers your body shape, wear preference and overall sense of style.

 Why Should I Choose Bespoke Over Made-To-Measure?

-Buying bespoke tailoring really comes down to two things: fit and quality.
-To truly determine if bespoke is right for you it really depends on what you are looking for.
+Buying bespoke tailoring comes down to two things: fit and quality.
+To truly determine if bespoke is right for you, it depends on what you are looking for.

 Not all areas have bespoke tailoring shops.
-Bespoke tailoring can only be bespoke if you come in-person to do a fitting.
-Anything bought solely online is not considered to be bespoke even if you give them your measurements.
-To be bespoke you must come in-person and get professionally measured by the shop’s stylists or master tailor.
+Bespoke tailoring can only be bespoke if you come in person to do a fitting.
+Anything bought solely online is not considered bespoke, even if you give them your measurements.
+To be bespoke, you must come in person and get professionally measured by the shop’s stylists or master tailor.

-If you need a garment that day or quality of the fabric isn’t necessarily your top priority made-to-measure will probably be a better option.
+If you need a garment that day or the quality of the fabric isn’t necessarily your top priority, made-to-measure will probably be a better option.

 A large factor does have to do with the budget you have in mind.
-Anything that is custom made for you will have a higher price tag however consider you are paying for a higher level of quality and a perfect fit that is made exclusively for you.
+Anything custom-made for you will have a higher price tag; however, consider you are paying for a higher level of quality and a perfect fit that is made exclusively for you.
 It is important to note that to be bespoke does not mean it is at a higher price point.
-A made-to-measure garment can be just as expensive as a bespoke garment and not be considered bespoke.
+For example, a made-to-measure garment can be just as expensive as a bespoke garment and not be considered bespoke.

-With a made-to-measure garment, you eliminate a lot of the customizations options you can get with bespoke clothing.
-Since made-to-measure uses a computer to cut out your pattern you are limited by the companies set patterns and pre-existing options.
+With a made-to-measure garment, you eliminate many of the customization options you can get with bespoke clothing.
+In addition, since made-to-measure uses a computer to cut out your pattern, you are limited by the company’s set patterns and pre-existing options.

 Another key point to consider is that bespoke tailoring creates a one-of-a-kind garment that no one else will ever have.
-It is 100% made for you and you alone while made-to-measure may have 50,000 other people wearing the exact same suit as you.
+It is 100% made for you and you alone, while made-to-measure may have 50,000 other people wearing the same suit as you.

-To be a true bespoke tailored garment everything must be made of the finest quality fabrics from around the world and use the highest quality craftsmanship during construction.
+To be a true bespoke tailored garment, everything must be made of the finest quality fabrics worldwide and use the highest quality craftsmanship during construction.
 Bespoke garments are meant to last a very long time.
 With proper maintenance, you will have your bespoke garments for 30+ years.
-This means you are buying fewer garments while saving you money over the long run.
+This means you are buying fewer garments while saving money over the long run.

 What To Do And What Not To Do On Your Fitting Appointment

 - Your research.
-Looking into the background of the store’s owners and read reviews from other customers before coming in.
+Look into the store’s owners’ backgrounds and read reviews from other customers before coming in.
 It also helps to know a few styles of what you are looking for before coming for your appointment.

 - Be open to suggestions.
 Your stylists knows what they are doing.
 All stylists should be properly trained in color theory and proper garment fit.
-Our suggestion is to listen to their advice and use them to help guide your purchasing decisions.
+We suggest listening to their advice and using them to help guide your purchasing decisions.

 - Come in with an idea of what you need.
-Since you are on a pre-set apportionment fitting time it is helpful for both you and the stylist to have an idea of what you are looking for beforehand.
-If you need a formal tuxedo because you have a special event coming up, look more towards formal wear vs casual options.
-Remember to always be open to suggestions.
+Since you are on a pre-set apportionment fitting time, it is helpful for you and the stylist to know what you are looking for beforehand.
+If you need a formal tuxedo because of a special event, look more towards formal wear vs. casual options.
+Remember always to be open to suggestions.

 - Specifically, dress up for your fitting.
-It is helpful to wear a dress shirt but beyond that, there is really no need for you to dress up for the occasion.
-Your stylists need to properly assess your measurements and what your unique sense of style is based on your lifestyle.
+It is helpful to wear a dress shirt, but beyond that, you don’t need to dress up for the occasion.
+Your stylists need to properly assess your measurements and your unique sense of style based on your lifestyle.

 - Buy something that doesn’t fit your lifestyle.
-The goal of bespoke is to create something that you are going to wear for years to come.
+The goal of bespoke is to create something you will wear for years to come.
 The idea shouldn’t be to buy it, wear it once, and discard it.
 Think of bespoke as art and that art is meant to be seen and worn as much as possible.

 - Remember that bespoke is going to cost more!
-Keep in mind the level of craftsmanship, fabric quality, and overall experience.
+Remember the level of craftsmanship, fabric quality, and overall experience.
 All of these factors go into the price tag of your garments.
 Not to mention the longevity of your pieces.

 Final Thoughts On Bespoke Tailoring

-There is really no such thing as a one size fits all approach to men’s clothing.
+There is no such thing as a one size fits all approach to men’s clothing.
 What is better for one person might not work for another.
-It really boils down to what you are personally looking for.
-Here at Jaxson Maximus, we specialize in making 100% true custom garments made exclusively for you.
+So it boils down to what you are personally looking for.
+At Jaxson Maximus, we specialize in making 100% true custom garments exclusively for you.

 Nothing we produce uses a pre-set pattern or computer.
-We take over 32 individual measurements to make sure your garments have an impeccable fit and are made just for you and you alone.
+Instead, we take over 34+ individual measurements to ensure your garments have an impeccable fit and are made just for you and you alone.